Admitted Student Resources

 Below, Kilachand alum Jamie Lim (SAR ’14, MED ’19) discusses how support from Kilachand allowed him to conduct research in Nepal for his Keystone Project.

-Kilachand Honors College’s Experiential Learning Program offers students opportunities to learn outside traditional academic classrooms, that is, to learn by doing and reflecting on the experience of doing.
+The Kilachand Honors College Experiential Learning Program offers students opportunities to learn outside traditional academic classrooms, that is, to learn by doing and reflecting on the experience of doing.
 Kilachand students take advantage of internships, undergraduate research, study abroad, and other experiential learning programs at Boston University.
-They also have some unique opportunities supported by Kilachand, such as the Program in Forced Displacement Studies.
+Kilachand students also have unique experiential opportunities supported by Kilachand as well.

-Another Kilachand student, Hailey Hart-Thompson, participated in several of Kilachand’s Experiential Learning programs, including BAHEC and the Interdisciplinary Program in Forced Displacement Studies in Uganda.
-Inspired by her experience working with refugees, she developed a research project on urban refugees in Beirut that will form the foundation for her Keystone Project.
+Inspired by her experience working with refugees through the Interdisciplinary Program in Forced Displacement Studies, Kilachand student Hailey Hart-Thompson developed a research project on urban refugees in Beirut that has formed the foundation for her Keystone Project.
 Watch the introduction to her project below.

 Reach Out to a Kilachand Ambassador